 At the beginning of the semester you should begin to think about a fluid, capacious research topic that you’d like to explore through the maps you create over the course of the semester.
-Ideally, this topic will pertain to projects you’re exploring in your other classes or a thesis project, to a “through-line” you’ve pursued throughout the program, or to work you’re doing in your extracurricular life.
-You’ll need to submit a 600-word proposal for this project, via Google Drive, before class on September 15.
-This proposal should include (1) a topic description, thematic overview, problem statement, or research question; (2) a discussion of your topic’s personal relevance, larger critical significance, timeliness, etc.; (3) a preliminary discussion of how your topic might lend itself to spatial/cartographic investigation (i.e., what can you learn by mapping it?); (4) a description of the geographic area(s) and scale(s) you plan to focus on in your maps; and (5) a tentative bibliography of at least seven sources (some scholarly publications, some popular publications, some precedent maps, etc.) that will likely prove useful in your research and practice.
-You’ll share your proposal in class, in an informal 5-minute presentation, on September 22.
-The proposal is worth 15% of your final grade.
+Ideally, this topic will pertain to projects you’re exploring in your other classes or a thesis project, to a “through-line” you’ve pursued throughout your academic program, or to work you’re doing in your extracurricular life.
+You’ll need to submit a 600-word proposal for this project, via Google Drive, before class on September 14 (for more info on working with Google Drive, see this).
+Your proposal should include (1) a topic description, thematic overview, problem statement, or research question; (2) a discussion of your topic’s personal relevance, larger critical significance, timeliness, etc.; (3) a preliminary discussion of how your topic might lend itself to spatial/cartographic investigation (i.e., what can you learn by mapping it?); (4) a description of the geographic area(s) and scale(s) you plan to focus on in your maps; and (5) a tentative bibliography of at least seven sources (some scholarly publications, some popular publications, some precedent maps, etc.) that will likely prove useful in your research and practice.
+You’ll share your proposal in class, in an informal three-minute presentation, on September 21.
+The proposal is worth 20% of your final grade.

 You can read about last year’s final projects here.